javvadimanikanta-source/Pyflow-MultiFormat-ETL-Pipeline/README.md

 pytest
 ```
 ---
+## Future Improvements
+* Add Apache Spark support for very large datasets such as 50 million or 100 million+ records
+* Add Apache Airflow scheduling for automated pipeline runs
+* Add cloud storage support such as AWS S3 or Google Cloud Storage
+* Add a simple dashboard for viewing data quality and report summaries
+* Make validation rules more reusable for different datasets
+---
 ## Screenshots
 Some screenshots of the pipeline execution, generated files, reports, and MySQL verification are added in the `screenshots/` folder.
 ---